History of Detroit: Resurgence

-Other investors, such as John Hantz, are attempting to revitalize Detroit using through another approach: urban agriculture.
-Unlike Gilbert, Hantz has turned his focus to the blighted neighborhoods in Detroit's residential zones.
+Other investors, such as John Hantz, are attempting to revitalize Detroit using another approach: urban agriculture.
+Unlike Gilbert, Hantz has focused on the blighted neighborhoods in Detroit's residential zones.
 In 2008, Hantz approached Detroit's city government and proposed a plan to remove urban blight by demolishing blighted homes and planting trees to establish a large urban farm.
 Despite fervent criticisms on behalf of city residents claiming that Hantz's proposal amounted to nothing more than a "land grab", the city government eventually approved Hantz's proposal, granting him nearly 140 acres of land.
-As of 2017, Hantz farms has planted over 24,000 saplings and demolished 62 blighted structures.
-Still, it remains uncertain what Hantz's long-term ambitions are for the project, and many residents speculate future developments on his land.
+As of 2017, Hantz Farms has planted over 24,000 saplings and demolished 62 blighted structures.
+Still, it remains to be seen what Hantz's long-term ambitions are for the project, and many residents speculate future developments on his land.

 Detroit's resurgence is also being driven by the formation of public-private-nonprofit partnerships that protect and maintain Detroit's most valuable assets.
-The Detroit Riverfront, for instance, is maintained and developed almost exclusively through non-profit funding in partnership with public and private enterprises.
+The Detroit Riverfront, for instance, is maintained and developed almost exclusively through nonprofit funding in partnership with public and private enterprises.
 This model for economic development and revitalization has seen enormous success in Detroit, with the Detroit Riverfront Conservancy raising in excess of $23 million to revitalize and maintain riverfront assets.
-This model for economic development is so promising that the city has turned to similar partnership strategies to manage, maintain, and revitalize a number of other city assets.
+This model for economic development is so promising that the city has turned to similar partnership strategies to manage, maintain, and revitalize several other city assets.

-Over the past seventy years, the city of Detroit, Michigan has experienced a dramatic reduction in its population and economic wellbeing.
-This decline has left countless members of the community in economic turmoil, driving many residents to fall behind on taxes and subsequently subject their homes to tax Foreclosure.
-Due to the overassessment of property values based on outdated appraisals, the property taxes on these homes are massively inflated, perpetuating further property foreclosure and Community displacement.
+Over the past seventy years, the city of Detroit has experienced a dramatic reduction in its population and economic well-being.
+This decline has left countless community members in economic turmoil, driving many residents to fall behind on taxes and subject their homes to tax foreclosure.
+Due to the overassessment of property values based on outdated appraisals, the property taxes on these homes are massively inflated, perpetuating further property foreclosure and community displacement.
 These foreclosed properties are often turned over to a public auction, where many of them are purchased by wealthy investors looking to take advantage of Detroit's housing market.